How It Works

 • You have 72 hours to respond to a proposal

-• If you don't respond within 72 hours, the proposer can withdraw all funds
+• If you don't respond within 72 hours, the proposed winner can withdraw all funds

-• Email notifications are sent at 24 hours and 1 hour remaining
+• Email and Telegram notifications are sent upon creation, as well as at 24 hours and 1 hour remaining.

 • Once a proposal expires, you cannot respond to it